 The School Resource Officers assigned to Hoover City Schools assist school officials with school safety.
-These officers often talk with students in matters concerning student behavior, counseling, or other appropriate matters.
+Their role is to build relationships with students, teach them about the law, and serve as a positive role model.
 The day-to-day conversations and interactions between students and the School Resource Officer are not to be construed as "interviews" and do not require prior parent approval.
 For any violation of the Code of Conduct that is a crime or potentially a crime, the School Resource Office will operate in his/her capacity as a law enforcement officer.
 The assignment of all disciplinary consequences is the responsibility of the school administrator.